gh-PonyM/codesnipper/README.md

 ### .bashrc entry

-Why not use an alias to facilite the work further:
+Why not use an alias to facility the work further:

 ```shell
 export CODE_SNIPPETS_PATH=$HOME/myrepos/code-snippets